Can I Sue a Company That Has Been Dissolved?

 A second possible exception depends on the nature of the claim.
 Some states allow for lawsuits against even properly dissolved companies for a time if the claim involves personal injury.

 Sometimes you develop an injury and don't know or find out about it until after the company that caused it dissolves.
-Or sometimes you develop an injury years after a company actually caused it, which can happen in a product liability context.
+Other times you may develop an injury years after a company caused it, which can happen in a product liability context.
 In such instances, some states give you time to file suit against a company, even if it has properly dissolved.

 If you learn you are injured, and believe a dissolved company may have been responsible, you should consult with an experienced personal injury attorney as soon as possible.